epenaroyuela/EPFL-ml-project/README.md

-# EPFL Machine Learning - Project II: Worm tracking for personality detection
+# EPFL Machine Learning - Worm tracking for personality detection
 Code for the project work for **CS-433 Machine Learning** at EPFL
 ## Authors: Guillem Bartrina Moreno, Aitor Ganuza Izagirre, Eduardo Peña Royuela